Career Resource Center Services for Students

 - Writing effective professional materials, including cover letters, resumes, and personal statements for graduate school

-- Developing internship and job search strategies and action plans
+- Developing internship and job search strategies

 - Articulating your relevant skills and experiences to employers or admissions representatives during interviews